 associated with TRACE, the TRACE team, and other

-related people may choose to participate in mining
+related people may choose to participate in contributing

-HTD on a personal basis, but the DAO earnings do
+HTD on a personal basis, but these earnings do

 not accrue to founders on an individual basis.